genomicepidemiology/plasmidfinder/README.md

  2. An output/input folder from where the input file can be reached and an output files can be saved.
 Here we mount the current working directory (using $pwd) and use this as the output directory, the input file should be reachable from this directory as well.
-The path to the infile and outfile directories should be relative to the mounted current working directory.
+The path to the infile and outfile directories should be relative to the monuted current working directory.

 `-i INPUTFILE	input file (fasta or fastq) relative to pwd, up to 2 files`